 This IFMP summary is not a legally binding instrument which can form the basis of a legal challenge.
 The IFMP can be modified at any time and does not fetter the Minister's discretionary powers set out in the Fisheries Act.
 The Minister can, for reasons of conservation or for any other valid reasons, modify any provision of the IFMP in accordance with the powers granted pursuant to the Fisheries Act.

-The red sea urchin (Strongylocentrotus franciscanus) is one of three sea urchin species harvested in British Columbia.
-The commercial red sea urchin fishery is a limited entry fishery with 110 licence eligibilities.
+The Red Sea Urchin (Mesocentrotus franciscanus, formerly Strongylocentrotus franciscanus) is one of three sea urchin species harvested in British Columbia.
+The commercial Red Sea Urchin fishery is a limited entry fishery with 110 licence eligibilities.
 It is common practice within the industry for vessels to stack multiple licence eligibilities in order to make fishing more economical.
 With the exception of permanent closures for various purposes, the commercial fishery occurs coastwide in units called Quota Areas.
 The commercial licence year is from August 1 to July 31 and the fishery may open and close based on market demand and completion of area quotas.
 The fishery operates under a Total Allowable Catch (TAC) with Individual Quotas (IQ).
 All commercial landings are tracked using a coastwide Dockside Monitoring Program (DMP).
 Other management measures include limited entry licensing, a minimum size limit, area quotas and area licensing.

 First Nations’ fishing for food, social and ceremonial purposes is open coastwide throughout the year.
 Food, social and ceremonial harvest has not been limited by catch quantity, except in those Nations where the Council or fisheries Program has established their own catch limits for band members, or where allocated under treaty.

 The recreational fishery is open coastwide year-round and is an open entry fishery with a daily bag limit, two-day possession limit and gear limits.